 One of the most frequent questions we get is "What do I do when it's time to take a solo in a bluegrass song?"
 If you're ready to acquire all the skills needed to step out and take a break, Steve Kaufman's lesson is tailor-made for you!

-Steve is joined by veteran singer and guitarist John Herald, best known for his work with the legendary band, the Greenbriar Boys, who lends his bluegrass vocals to six classic tunes.
+Steve is joined by veteran singer and guitarist, the late John Herald, best known for his work with the legendary band, the Greenbriar Boys, who lends his bluegrass vocals to six classic tunes.
 Their in-depth hour of performance and analysis prepares you to create your own distinctive guitar solos, tasteful rhythmic backups, and full arrangements to complement any bluegrass singer.

 Blue Ridge Mountain Blues sets the stage for Steve's study method.
 As with each tune, he slows it down and takes it apart section-by-section, showing you how to find, arrange and embellish melodies while working off the tune's basic chord structure.